 Beginning in September 2012, Islamic Reformulations has now completed its main period of funding from the ESRC.
 We will maintain this website for a while, to link in impact activities and other events related to the project.

 The project was led by Robert Gleave.
 More details of the researchers involved in the project are available here.
-The project's full-time research fellow was Dr Mustafa Baig, now lecturer in Islamic Studies in the Centre for the Study of Islam in the UK, Cardiff University.
+The project's full-time research fellow was Dr Mustafa Baig, who has rejoined the Institute in Exeter in September 2016 as Lecturer in Islamic Studies.

 The project continued and developed the LIVIT Project (Legitimate and Illegitimate Violence in Islamic Thought), which ran from 2010 to 2013, and was also funded under the RCUK Global Uncertainties programme.